vrthra/pymimid/README.md

 IMPORTANT: It fails to match up whiles from other inputs.
 So, all input files need to be evaluated in the same execution, or dump the names used to a pickle and reload at the start.
+This will likely cause exploding requests to can_it_be_replaced.
+Use sampling if it happens.
+(Look for text sampling in generalize).

 IMPORTANT: A single if condition should be an optional.
 Currently, it is ignored and inserted as is.
 Figure out why this happens.